ajw998/dotfiles/README.md

 ## Dependencies

+The only dependency you need is `git`.

-If you are on macOS, please ensure you have installed XCode CLI tools before continuing.
+Please ensure you have installed Xcode CLI tools before continuing.
 You may do so using this command: `xcode-select --install`.

-* `git`

 ## Setup